Bryan Llorente

 Narrative

 Narrative therapy is very useful therapeutic modality that helps clients who have difficulty separating the emotional connection to their own story.
 I utilize Narrative Therapy to help clients look at their life or situation with objectivity.
-I have used Narrative therapy concepts in my practice when a patient/ client is focusing to much on the emotional impact or emotional response to a situation.
 (I am not currently Certified in Narrative Therapy)

 Psychoeducation